 It has several distinct major functions.

-It’s been called the “motivation molecule” for providing the drive and focus you need to be productive.
+Dopamine has been called the “motivation molecule” because it provides the drive and focus needed to be productive.

-It’s also been called the “reward chemical” since it’s in charge of your brain’s pleasure-reward system.
+It’s also been called the “reward chemical” since it’s in charge of the brain’s pleasure-reward system.

 Dopamine plays a role in numerous brain functions involving mood, sleep, learning, the ability to focus and concentrate, motor control, and working memory.